 Decades before Orville and Wilbur Wright propellered into the air, the dream of flying cars (or carriages) got an unexpected lift.
 In 1856, French sea captain Jean-Marie Le Bris sailed through the skies in a horse-drawn glider fashioned after an albatross.
 The aptly named L’Albatros artificiel, or the Artificial Albatross, carried Le Bris 300 feet off the ground—an impressive height for the mid-19th century when the first steam-powered automobiles were only just beginning to dot roadways.
 With this seminal, albeit short-lived, flight, a flying-car archetype was born.
 Subsequent iterations of soaring carriages followed with varying levels of success, such as aviation-industry titan Glenn Curtiss’s 1917 self-propelling Autoplane.
 While a much improved model, his car-craft’s hang-time was only marginally better than Le Bris’.

-Then in the 1920s, Sherman Fairchild, a cofounder of IBM and founder of Fairchild Industries, came up with a more practical concept—one that actually worked.
-As Popular Science reported in September 1926, Fairchild designed and built one of the first flying cars, with wings that “fold like a beetle’s.”
+Then in the 1920s, Sherman Fairchild, founder of Fairchild Industries whose father George W. Fairchild was the cofounder and first president of IBM, came up with a more practical concept.
+This concept actually worked!
+As Popular Science reported in September 1926, Sherman Fairchild designed and built one of the first flying cars, with wings that “fold like a beetle’s.”
 At the time, Popular Science predicted that Fairchild’s airplane-auto, which he used to tote his golfing pals around the Long Island’s Gold Coast, would become “a serious competitor for space in the family garage.”
 Despite a century of noteworthy attempts to mainstream flying cars, however, the obstacles have proved too great.
 But promising developments in aviation technology and engineering suggests that this may soon change.

 “When the airplane was invented, people came up with all kinds of amazing ideas about what airplanes were going to do,” says aviation historian Janet Bednarek, a history professor at the University of Dayton in Ohio.
 Society had lofty hopes for the flying crafts: “They were going to create world peace.
 They were going to improve human beings, and bring about greater racial and gender equality,” she says.
 Of course, the idea of fusing already popular automobiles with novel airplanes was even more appealing.
 “It’s the most persistent part of [the aviation ideal] that doesn’t die,” Bednarek notes.
 If fiction is any gauge (Chitty Chitty Bang Bang, The Jetsons, Back to the Future), flying cars have captured our collective imagination; they often represent individual freedom—the ability to go wherever, whenever, even through time.